Construction, Demolition, and Deconstruction (C&D) Introduction

-Are you building in the unincorporated section of San Mateo County?
+Do you have a building project in the unincorporated areas of San Mateo County?
 If so, you may be required to fill out a Waste Management Plan.
-If you are building in a city in San Mateo County, check the recycling requirements in your city.
+We also have information on our website for other San Mateo County cities' recycling requirements.

-Construction and Demolition (C&D) waste is a significant and growing part of the disposed waste stream in California; it makes up approximately 28% of the disposed waste.
-C&D materials are generated in the construction and demolition of residential and commercial buildings, roads, tenant improvements and remodels, landscaping and site clearing activities.
+Construction and Demolition (C&D) waste is a significant and growing part of the disposed waste stream in California; it makes up approximately 29% of the disposed waste.
+C&D materials are generated in the construction and demolition of residential and commercial buildings, roads, tenant improvements projects, remodels, landscaping and site clearing activities.

 Reducing the amount of C&D materials disposed in the landfill will help San Mateo County jurisdictions meet California's AB939 waste reduction mandate.
 Salvaging, reusing, and recycling C&D materials can reduce disposal costs, extend the life of landfills, save natural resources and create jobs.